overextended/overextended.github.io/docs/ox_core/Getting Started/index.md

 :::caution

-This resource is does not have a stable (v1.0) release; breaking changes are likely.
+This resource does not have a stable (v1.0) release; breaking changes are likely.
 Documentation may not be kept updated in some cases.

 :::